 She holds a Bachelor’s of Environmental Planning from Arizona State University, and a Master’s of Urban Planning from Texas A&M. Ms. Leftwich is a Certified Public Manager and earned a national planning certification from the American Institute of Certified Planners.
 She is a member of the American Planning Association, Texas City Management Association previously serving as President of Region 10 and two terms as the region’s State Board Representative, and is a member of the International City Management Association.
 Most recently she has become an ICMA credentialed manager.

 As a long-time member of St. Paul Lutheran Church, she has previously taught youth Sunday school and served as a school board member for St. Paul Academy.
-She is married and has four daughters.
+She has four daughters.